 "Unlike before, racism today is usually justified not with biology but with culture.
 What's typical today is the formation of groups based on different cultures, nations, ethnicities or religious affiliation," said Cremer.
 But these groups are only constructions and supposedly homogeneous, and members are attributed with general characteristics.
 "Such categorizations of people only achieve a racist dimension if they're accompanied by the devaluation of individual groups and hierarchies."

 Racism not only affects black people in Germany, of which there are many fewer than in the US.
-Anti-Semitism is also a form of racism, as well as antiziganism directed against the Roma, or anti-Muslim racism.
+Anti-Semitism is also a form of racism, as well as antiziganism directed against the Roma.
 "There are many parallels to other groups that are discriminated against in this country, the racist experiences are similar," said Della.

 What is the legal basis that applies in Germany in terms of racism?
 "All the international human rights treaties which Germany has signed contain a prohibition of racial discrimination," said Cremer.